 Meet Dr. Brian Druker

-Tens of thousands of people are alive today because of Dr. Brian Druker, CEO of the OHSU Knight Cancer Institute.
+Tens of thousands of people are alive today because of Dr. Brian Druker, of the OHSU Knight Cancer Institute.
 Druker, M.D., turned a lethal leukemia into a manageable illness.
 He also showed that a drug could target cancer cells while leaving healthy cells mostly unharmed.

 Dr. Druker helped develop Gleevec, the first medication that specifically targets cancer cells.
 Patients with a devastating form of leukemia — chronic myeloid leukemia, or CML — could suddenly expect a normal life span.